July 26, 2024

 This report tracks the number of active subscription contracts over time, displaying trends in a line graph and allowing period comparisons.

-It is essential for subscription-based businesses, letting you quickly spot growth trends, identify churn risk, and measure the long-term stability of your recurring revenue.
+It is essential for subscription-based businesses, letting you quickly spot growth trends and measure the long-term stability of your recurring revenue.

 12. Shopify Canceled Subscriptions Over Time

-Displays how many subscription contracts are canceled over time, with period-over-period comparisons.
+The report shows how many subscription contracts were canceled over time, with comparisons across different periods.

-This is an important churn analysis tool.
+This is an important churn analysis report.
 By tracking cancellation spikes, you can investigate causes like- whether it’s product dissatisfaction, pricing, or delivery issues and implement retention strategies.

 13. Shopify New Subscriptions Over Time